 We are continuing to take measures to address and improve our financial reporting and compliance capabilities and we are in the process of instituting changes to satisfy our obligations in connection with being a public company.
-We plan to obtain additional financial and accounting resources to support and enhance our ability to meet the requirements of being a public company.
 We will need to continue to improve our financial and managerial controls, reporting systems and procedures, and documentation thereof.
 If our financial and managerial controls, reporting systems or procedures fail, we may not be able to provide accurate financial statements on a timely basis or comply with the Sarbanes-Oxley Act of 2002 as it applies to us.
 Any failure of our internal controls or our ability to provide accurate financial statements could cause the trading price of our common stock to decrease substantially.